MichaelAz/TINA-ORM/README.md

 Tina supports other databases (with great extensibility options), custom serializers  and other cool stuff!
 Check the wiki for more cool stuff!

 ##Upcoming Features
-Upcoming features include support for PostgreSQL, Oracle and DB2, support for more serialization formats (YAML, BSON, MessagePack and more!) and an asynchronus API.
+Upcoming features include support for PostgreSQL, Oracle and DB2, support for more serialization formats (YAML, BSON, MessagePack and more!), an asynchronus API and persisting configuration in the database.